What is a Delivery Exception, How to Prevent it & What to Do if it’s Inevitable

 If the customer’s shipping address is unknown or incorrect, you’ll want to reach out to them to verify the accuracy of the mailing address and make any needed corrections.

-If you know of any delays and the reason for it (e.g., poor weather conditions that closed down the shipping location or caused the carrier to halt operations), be sure to inform the customer of the delay and the reason for it.
+If you know of any delays and the reason for it (e.g., poor weather conditions that closed down the shipping location or caused the courier to halt operations), be sure to inform the customer of the delay and the reason for it.

 Email those affected, apologize for the potential late shipment, and thank them for their patience.